meedan/check-web/README.md

 If you are just getting started, you probably want to install the full [Check](https://github.com/meedan/check) stack with [Docker](https://www.docker.com/ "Docker - Build, Ship, and Run Any App, Anywhere").

+The full Check environment will install Node packages into an invisible `node_modules/` directory.
+Instead of using `npm run ...`, run `docker-compose exec web npm run ...` to run in the Docker container: the Docker container can see the `node_modules/` directory.

 #### Using Dev mode

 The dev mode build (`npm run build:dev`.) is intended to be used instead of the existing "full build" (`npm run build`) during local development.
 The dev mode reduces build time primarily by enabling webpack's `watch` feature, which uses caching and auto-rebuilding.
 It also disables sourcemaps by default.